ankitab78/QR-code-generator/README.md

 Contributions to the QR Code Generator project are welcome!
 If you find any issues or have suggestions for improvement, please feel free to open an issue or create a pull request on the [GitHub repository](https://github.com/kaushaldhrangad/qr-code-generator).

-## License

-This project is open-source and available under the [MIT License](https://github.com/kaushaldhrangad/qr-code-generator/blob/master/LICENSE).

  ## Feature - Under Development